By Emma North

 Take care of your scalp

+Scalp care is something we should all start incorporating into our beauty routines, as scalp is skin after all.
 Whether you wash your hair once a week or daily, keep an eye on what your scalp needs.
 Oily roots and a spotty scalp?
 Don’t be afraid of washing your hair too much.
 "The scalp is like the foundation of a building; without a strong foundation the building will crumble and fall… so in order to have long-lasting, healthy, luxurious hair you should always remember to take care of the foundation," says celebrity hair stylist Kieron Lavine.

-Air dry your hair
+Air-dry your hair